-- Getting enough calcium is important when someone is pregnant.
+- Mom needs enough calcium during pregnancy.
 Calcium is necessary for building bones of the baby.
 If mom does not get enough calcium from food sources, calcium will flow to the baby from the mother’s bone.
 Therefore, calcium is very crucial.
 Sources of calcium include milk, yogurt, broccoli, orange, sardine, etc.

 - The duration of pregnancy is 40 weeks.
 Somewhere from week 24 to 27, the fetus is considered viable, meaning the baby can survive outside the uterus.
 It is a good idea to feel and notice the baby movement carefully at this time.
 There are some numbers for usual movements (for example, ten kicks in two hours based on countthekicks.org/faq/ ) Please keep in mind that every baby is different and there are periods of no activity.
 If you really want to check the baby movement at some point (for peace of mind), drink something sweet, maybe a soda.
 It usually helps.

 Moving onto the ‘after’ stage, let’s go over the baby-things first.
-The first few months are sometimes called the fourth trimester.
+People fondly call the first few months the fourth trimester.
 This is the time when babies are very dependent on us for fulfilling their basic needs.
 Basic needs include food, hygiene, rest, and interaction.
 This does not necessarily mean that the basic needs will diminish after the fourth trimester.
 This rather means you will become used to the extra work!
 Just kidding.
 Anyway, here are some basic items I wish I knew before my child was born.
-I am pretty sure everything is in the Internet.
+I am pretty sure everything is on the Internet.
 I just did not know what to search for.

 First six months are relatively less complicated in terms of the types of food that are available for the baby.
 The only two options are breast and bottle.
 We used both of these.
 Breast versus bottle can become a highly emotional issue for moms.
 Breastfeeding is good for a number of reasons, including convenience.
 Bottles are sometimes easy as well.
 There are powdered milk, concentrated formula, or liquid formula.
 Liquid formula is ready-to-feed.
 There are smaller 2oz bottles or larger 32 oz bottles.
 2 oz remains good for approximately 40 minutes after opening.